-The following case, reviewed by Rooks Rider’s Head of Dispute Resolution, Gemma Newing, serves as a reminder for franchisors and franchisees of the importance of business relationships and the enforceability of post termination restrictive covenants.
+The following case, reviewed by Rooks Rider’s Dispute Resolution team, serves as a reminder for franchisors and franchisees of the importance of business relationships and the enforceability of post termination restrictive covenants.

 Dwyer (UK Franchising) Limited -v- (1) Fredbar Limited (2) Mr Shaun Rowland Bartlett EWHC 1218 (Ch)

 Dwyer (UK Franchising) Limited (“Dwyer”) is a franchisor of ‘Drain Doctor’ plumbing and drain repair services; a business which had been franchised out to a network of franchisees.
 One such franchisee was Fredbar Limited (“Fredbar”), who entered into a Franchise Agreement (“the Agreement”) with Dwyer to become a Drain Doctor franchise.
 The guarantor to the Agreement was Mr Bartlett, the Director and shareholder of Fredbar.

 On 16 July 2020, Fredbar wrote to Dwyer purporting to terminate the Agreement.
 Fredbar and Mr Bartlett had become disgruntled at, what they argued, was a lack of support by Dwyer, with unrealistic financial targets that Fredbar was not able to achieve without assistance from Dwyer.
 Dwyer held Fredbar’s termination to be a repudiatory breach of the Agreement and, as a consequence, proceeded to terminate the Agreement themselves by way of letter dated 19 August 2020.